Français

 weapon efficacy.png

-• Yielding and Holding knights for ransom.
+• Yielding and holding knights for ransom.
 Yielding to your opponents when losing is imminent or when facing terrible odds is the most sensible thing to do and should be the norm rather than the exception.
 Holding an opponent for ransom mostly applies to the knightly class and is a variation on yielding with potential scenario consequences.
 Obviously it should occur before three fair blows have been struck against you.
 A yielding combatant should voice it loud and clear and disarmed himself before removing himself from the battle.

 • On using wrestling.
 It is at the host’s discretion whether or not wrestling will be allowed and if it is, what limitations are imposed on it.
 Wrestling can be limited to throws or a wider range of techniques can be allowed like binds and locks.
 If wrestling is permitted by the host, a throw to the ground or an arm lock is not considered a ‘fair blow’.
 The situation requires a blow to the grounded or bound opponent, or better yet, the threat of a blow to encourage him to yield.